The Shafarevich conjecture revisited: Finiteness of pointed families of polarized varieties: Introduction

 \begin{conjecture}[Pointed Shafarevich Conjecture] Let $U$ be a variety over $\CC$ which admits a quasi-finite morphism $U\to \mathcal{M}\otimes_{\QQ} {\CC}$.
 If $C$ is a smooth quasi-projective connected curve over $\CC$, $c\in C(\CC)$, and $u\in U(\CC)$, then the set of morphisms $f:C\to U$ with $f(c)=u$ is finite. \end{conjecture}

-We stress that Conjecture \ref{conj} is a consequence of Conjecture \ref{conj:lv} and the Brody hyperbolicity of $U$, as proven by Viehweg-Zuo.
+We stress that, as $U$ is Brody hyperbolic, Conjecture \ref{conj} is a consequence of Conjecture \ref{conj:lv}.
+Also, we emphasize that Mori's bend-and-break is a crucial ingredient of Urata's proof and that it is the lack of a suitable quasi-projective analogue of Mori's bend-and-break (as discussed before) that prevents us from extending Urata's theorem to the quasi-projective setting.

-Roughly speaking, the Pointed Shafarevich Conjecture asserts the finiteness of families over $C$ with a ``fixed fibre'' over a ``fixed point'' of $C$.
-This conjecture (Conjecture \ref{conj}) is known in some special cases.
-For instance, if $\deg h =1$ (so that $\mathcal{M}_h$ is a connected component of the moduli stack of smooth proper curves of genus at least two), then Conjecture \ref{conj} is a direct consequence of Arakelov-Parshin's result \cite{ArakelovShaf, Parshin3}.
-If $\dim \mathcal{M}_h =1$, then Conjecture \ref{conj} is a consequence of the finiteness theorem of de Franchis-Severi.
-Moreover, as mentioned before, it can also be proven if $U$ is proper (by combining Viehweg-Zuo's result and Urata's theorem); see \cite[Example~2.3]{JLitt} for details.
-Finally, if $U$ admits a quasi-finite period map (e.g., the fibres of the family $(V,L)\to U$ satisfy infinitesimal Torelli), then Conjecture \ref{conj} is a consequence of Deligne's finiteness theorem for monodromy representations \cite{DeligneMonodromy} and the Rigidity Theorem in Hodge theory \cite[7.24]{Schmid}; see \cite[Theorem~1.5]{JLitt}.
+Roughly speaking, the Pointed Shafarevich Conjecture asserts the finiteness of families over $C$ with one ``fixed fibre'' over one ``fixed point'' of $C$.
+This conjecture (Conjecture \ref{conj}) is known if $\deg h =1$ (so that $\mathcal{M}_h$ is a connected component of the moduli stack of smooth proper curves of genus at least two).
+Indeed, in this case Conjecture \ref{conj} is a direct consequence of Arakelov-Parshin's result \cite{ArakelovShaf, Parshin3}.
+It is also known if $\dim \mathcal{M}_h =1$ in which case it follows from a well-known stacky generalization of the theorem of de Franchis.
+As we already mentioned, Conjecture \ref{conj} is also known if $U$ is proper (see \cite[Example~2.3]{JLitt} for details).
+In the non-proper case, one can show that Conjecture \ref{conj} holds if $U$ is smooth, affine, and \emph{hyperbolically embeddable}; see \cite[Theorem~1.4]{JLevin}.
+Finally, if $U$ admits a quasi-finite period map (e.g., the fibres of the family $V\to U$ satisfy infinitesimal Torelli), then Conjecture \ref{conj} is a consequence of Deligne's finiteness theorem for monodromy representations \cite{DeligneMonodromy} and the Rigidity Theorem in Hodge theory \cite[7.24]{Schmid}; see \cite[Theorem~1.5]{JLitt} for a detailed proof.